Photo taken by Akunna at Mirror Lake State Park in Baraboo, Wisconsin. December 2021.

 My trip had been amazing so far.
 I had the honor of seeing Brian Brown perform live for my first time.
 It was a historic headlining, an energetic experience – a sold out hip hop and rap show at Acme Feed and Seed, the scenic venue on Broadway street, known for not hosting hip hop or rap shows.

-I visited Phonoluxe Record store with Namir Blade and enjoyed observing him crate digging – always in awe of the expansive genre variety his music tastes cover, though it perfectly explains the genre-bending variety of sounds in his magical music.
+I visited Phonoluxe Record store with Namir Blade and enjoyed observing him crate digging – always in awe of the expansive genre variety his music tastes cover, though it perfectly explains the genre-bending variety of sound in his magical music.

 Tonight, I was at Khrys Hatch’s self-curated headlining show for MOCAN After Dark, held at the Museum of Contemporary Art Nashville.
 The curation was beautiful to say the least, and Khrys put on a more-than-memorable performance.
-After the show, I dropped into the sea of faces… Mixing and mingling with strangers, when I received that question.
+After the show, dropped into the sea of faces… Mixing and mingling with strangers, when I received that question.

 …Where is home to you?